-The plan is to establish a new role in the Nordic Imbalance Settlement model called Balancing Service Provider (BSP).
-BSPs are market participants which provide balancing energy or balancing capacity or both to the Transmission System Operator (TSO).
+Balancing Service Providers (BSP) are market participants which provide balancing energy or balancing capacity or both to the Transmission System Operator (TSO).
 BSPs, such as generators or demand facilities, balance out unforeseen fluctuations in the electricity grid by increasing or reducing their power output as requested by the TSO.
 Each balancing energy trade from a BSP is assigned to a Balance Responsible Party.

-The Nordic TSOs are gradually taking the new role into use. eSett carries out the invoicing of the BSP on behalf of the TSOs at least in some of the Nordic Imbalance Settlement countries.
+The Nordic TSOs are gradually taking the new role into use or moving the invoicing of the BSPs to eSett on behalf of the TSOs.
 To get ready for this market change, eSett has initiated a project to provide these services.

 Materials related to the BSP model